Multi-agent AI that actually runs

 Not necessarily.
 AutoGen workflows are Python code, and a developer comfortable with Python and REST APIs can maintain and extend what we build.
 We document every configuration decision - agent roles, system prompts, tool schemas, termination logic - so the system is not a black box after we hand it off.
 For teams without internal Python capability, we can scope a managed support arrangement, but our goal is always to leave you operationally independent.

-Tell us your two biggest bottlenecks and we'll send back a custom Microsoft AutoGen implementation blueprint - by email, no call required.
+Tell us about your firm and we'll send back your Microsoft AutoGen AI Opportunity Assessment - by email, no call required.

 Free and personalized.
 We never share your data.